-We have completed a successful simulation [23] of the hardware SAT solver using FPGA technology (with an Altera Cyclone chip) .
+We have completed a successful simulation of the hardware SAT solver using FPGA technology, using an Altera Cyclone chip [24].
 An FPGA is a two-dimensional array of programmable components, which are connected by a programmable interconnection network.
-The circuits used were fully synchronous, but made essential use of randomisation and thus constituted an intermediate point between conventional synchronous circuits, and fully asynchronous circuits.
-Our circuits are highly parallel.
-We performed a number of experiments based on a simulation of the circuit using an FPGA chip.
+The circuits used were fully synchronous, but made essential use of randomisation (with a pseudo-random number generator, rather than truly random circuit noise).
+Thus the FPGA simulation constitutes an intermediate point between conventional synchronous circuits and fully asynchronous circuits.
+The FPGA simulation is highly parallel.
 As the circuit runs, it may stabilise with a solution for the problem instance, or it may oscillate indefinitely.
-Thus the circuit corresponds to incomplete software solvers, which may terminate or loop forever.
+Thus the circuit corresponds to an incomplete software solver, which may terminate or loop forever.